 As a side effect, some prescription medications can lead to erection problems.
 When you visit our clinic we ask you to bring a list of your medications and our doctor will determine if any of them may be contributing to your condition.

 It is very possible to be on more than one treatment at any given time.
 This is especially the case if you are using an assisting device, like a penile pump, or you are receiving Acoustic Wave Therapy.
-It is also potentially possible for a patient to use the injection therapy in conjunction with an oral medication as long as they ARE NOT used at the same time.
+It is also potentially possible for a patient to use the intracavernosal therapy in conjunction with an oral medication.
 Please ensure you follow the doctor’s directions.

 You definitely have the potential to resume full sexual function.
 It may take some time before you know whether or not the surgery affected your sexual functioning, but don’t wait to meet with an experienced physician about these concerns.
-While some doctors may tell you to simply wait and see, other doctors experienced in sexual medicine might offer you options soon after surgery to help ‘prevent’ sexual problems from developing.
+While some doctors may tell you to simply wait and see, other doctors experienced in sexual medicine can offer you options soon after surgery to immediately treat erectile problems and to help prevent further sexual problems from developing.
 If you discover that you do indeed have erectile dysfunction as a result of prostate surgery, successful treatment to help you achieve strong erections is certainly possible.
-Other things to consider before you undergo prostate cancer surgery are: the type of surgery you are offered (there are nerve sparing techniques available) and the experience of your surgeon.
+Other things to consider before you undergo prostate cancer surgery are: the type of surgery you are offered (there are nerve-sparing techniques available) and the experience of your surgeon.
 These factors will affect your erectile health post-surgery.
-At Canadian Men’s Clinic, we have had excellent success with patients who are experiencing ED after prostate cancer surgery.
+At the Canadian Men’s Clinic, we have had excellent success with patients who are experiencing ED after prostate cancer surgery.
 If you have further questions or you would like to book an appointment, please call us and we would be happy to help you.

 You should see a doctor about erectile dysfunction or premature ejaculation as soon as it begins to bother you or cause problems in your love life.
 There are ways to treat and maybe even cure these conditions.
 You do not have to suffer unnecessarily.